matthewtolman/zig_csv/README.md

 try stderr.print("> ", .{});
 // The writer is passed to each call to next
-// This allows us to use a different writer per field
+// This allows us to use a different writer per field while (parser.next()) |row| {
-//
-// next does throw if it has an error.
-// next will return `false` when it hits the end of the input while (parser.next()) |row| {
     // iterate over fields
     var iter = row.iter();